leoslamas/book-green-threads-explained/simple-but-unsafe-green-thread-implementation.md

 If you are interested you can read more about the `naked_functions` feature in [RFC \#1201](https://github.com/rust-lang/rfcs/blob/master/text/1201-naked-fns.md)
 {% endhint %}

 Our `DEFAULT_STACK_SIZE` is set to 2 MB which is more than enough for our use.
-We also set `MAX_THREADS` to 4 since we don't need more for our example.
+We also set `MAX_THREADS` to 4 since we don’t need more for our example.

 The last constant `RUNTIME` is a pointer to our runtime \(yeah, I know, it’s not pretty with a mutable global variable but we need it later and we're only setting this variable on runtime initialization\).